HomeGuidesAPI ReferenceChangelog

 });

-The development of the library Dapp is done.
+The development process of the library DApp is now completed.

 Run the DApp

-Ascertain that tronLink is logged in before running the following command to start the service:
+Make sure that TronLink is logged in before running the following command to start the service:

 npm run dev